First American Real House Price Index

 Local Market Highlights

-Markets among the largest 50 Core Based Statistical Areas (CBSAs) with the smallest year-over-year increase in RHPI
+The only market among the largest 50 Core Based Statistical Areas (CBSAs) with the a year-over-year decrease in RHPI

 About the First American

 Real House Price Index